article | June 15, 2017

 If you have more questions about your RFP strategy, or want to further develop a strategy that will result in a higher win percentage, contact SBI directly and make the decision to become world class.

 Would you like to spend some time with me reviewing the latest best practices for developing a deal desk?
 Come see me and the SBI leadership team in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+A visit to the increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.